“You and I have memories… longer than the road that stretches out ahead.” ~ The Beatles

 “The essential thing ‘in heaven and earth’ is that there should be a long obedience in the same direction; there thereby results, and has always resulted in the long run, something which has made life worth living. ~ Friedrich Nietzsche

 With over 30 years experience, Jett is an award-winning (“Yes, I’ve also done well in a few international photo contests”) freelance photojournalist who specializes in underwater, travel, wildlife, editorial assignments and digital stock photography.
-Jett is a Fellow International in the prestigious and rather exclusive “fraternity of adventurers” known as the Explorers Club.
+Jett is a Fellow in the prestigious and rather exclusive “fraternity of adventurers” known as the Explorers Club and also a Fellow in the prestigious Royal Geographic Society.
 He is also a member of the highly esteemed Ocean Artists Society, a unique alliance of the world’s top marine life artists, sculptors, painters, photographers, and filmmakers, who use their talents to foster an interest in the ocean arts and marine-life issues.
 The list of members includes people such as Wyland, Bob Talbot, Ron & Valerie Taylor and Dr.Sylvia Earle.

 In the past, Jett contributed magazine editorial as a Travel Editor for Northwest Dive News (USA), a Contributing Editor for Diver Magazine (Canada) and was also a member of the Professional Writers of Canada and a nationally accredited member of the Professional Photographers of Canada (Underwater & Editorial & Travel Illustration).